Sustainable Web 1

 How can I make my website more sustainable?

 There are many ways to implement eco-friendly web design.
-The main question you should be asking is: how can you ensure that your website takes up the least amount of energy to build, use and store?
+The main question you should be asking is: how can we ensure that our website takes up the least amount of energy to build, use and store?
 Below I’ve compiled our top three tips to make an immediate impact:

 1. Switch to green hosting